Biobix/proteoformer/README.md

 * constructs counts for different feature levels and calculates FLOSS scores
 * constructs fasta files which allow mass spectrometry validation

+Most modules of this pipeline are provided with a built-in help message.
+Execute the script of choice with the `-h` or `--help` to get the full help message printed in the command line.

 PROTEOFORMER is also available in galaxy: http://galaxy.ugent.be

 ## Dependencies <a name="dependencies"></a>